joram/polyglotvictoria.ca/README.md

-# Polyglot Meetup
+# Polyglot Victoria

-This is the code to run the website www.polyglotmeetup.ca.
+This is the code to run the website www.polyglotvictoria.ca.

 It's a monorepo microservice architecture.
 I.e. there is two services (api and app) in one git repository.